Book Belgian Grand Prix Tickets 2023 | July 28-30

 Grandstand Les Combes

 The Combes grandstand, which is located at the conclusion of the Kemmel straight, provides a view of the side-by-side action.
-The Combes grandstand perfectly captures the spirit of Spa-Francorchamps with its views of the circuit's undulations and the magnificent Ardennes woodland serving as a backdrop.
+Located just next to the main grandstands at the bends of Les Combes and Malmedy, these seats provide an excellent view of all the thrilling race action.

 Grandstands Silver 4: Bruxelles